Q: How is POGO authorized to use health information collected in Ontario?

 Q: Who is responsible for the security of the health information and protecting privacy interests?

-A: The CEO of POGO and the POGO Privacy Officers are responsible for ensuring the security and confidentiality of the personal health information.
+A: The CEO of POGO and the POGO Privacy Officer are responsible for ensuring the security and confidentiality of the personal health information.

-For more information, please contact our Privacy Officers.
+For more information, please contact our Privacy Officer.